Anki Review

 Can I share my decks with others?

-Yes, Anki allows users to share their decks with the community or download decks created by others.
+Yes, Anki lets you share their decks with the community or download decks created by others.

 What platforms does Anki support?